HearthSim/kettle-design/rfc/kettle-001.md

 2	| Complete flag | Makes the distinction between partial/complete packets.
 3	| *Reserved* |

-The payload types and flags are strongly linked, always process both together like a tuple!
-The value of a flag is 0 when it's UNSET, 1 when SET.

-### Response flag
+#### Response flag

 **The flag is 0 for requests, 1 for responses.**

-Each packet type is an indication for at least one explicit payload structure and one (or less) implicit payload structure: the empty payload.
-Explicit structures are defined for performing a request **OR** a response for their corresponding packet type.
-Implicit payload structures are useful when performing a request, since most of the time there is no data which needs to be provided (like a HTTP GET request).
+The 'Empty Payload' is useful for performing a `Kettle Request`, since most of the time there is no data which needs to be provided (like a HTTP GET request).

-It's considered an error when the empty payload is expected by the received and the Kettle Header holds a payload size greater than 0.

-> In rare cases it's possible that the same payload structure can be useful for both request and response packet types.

-### Invalid flag
+#### Invalid flag

 **The flag is 0 for a valid request, 1 for an invalid request.**
-> This flag only matters when the Response flag is SET!
+> This flag only matters when the Response flag is __SET__!

-Endpoints indicate if the received request was malformed by returning a response packet with this flag set.
+Endpoints indicate if the received `Kettle Request` was malformed by returning a `Kettle Response` with this flag set.
-The endpoint is not obligated to send back why a request was invalid, but the general suggestion is to always do this, and can leave the Payload Size of the packet at 0 bytes.
+The endpoint is __not obligated__ to send back why a request was invalid and can leave the Payload Size of the packet at 0 bytes.
+It __is recommended__ however to always return an error description!

-**IF** a size is set, the default error payload structure for the reserved block is used to decode the payload.
+**IF** a Payload Size is set, the default error payload structure for the reserved block is used to decode the payload!

-### Complete flag
+#### Complete flag

 **The flag is 0 indicating a partial packet, 1 for a complete packet.**

-The core protocol is not responsible for splitting up payloads to fit the maximum amount of bytes.
-It does however support an indication to the implementer that a Kettle packet is only partially sent.
+The `Kettle Protocol` doesn't dictate a way for splitting up `Kettle Payloads` to fit the allowed maximum amount of bytes.
+It does however support an indication to the implementer that a `Kettle packet` contains __partial__ results.
-The endpoint can be sure all data for a Kettle Packet is transmitted when this flag is SET.
+The endpoint can be sure all data of a `Kettle Response` is received when this flag is __SET__ on the last `Kettle Packet`.

 The payload **MUST ALWAYS BE** a valid UTF-8 JSON encoded object.
 The implementor itself is responsible for correctly splitting up it's payload contents!

-## Size [High + Low]
+## Packet Size

-- Identifies how many **bytes** are used to encode the payload.
+Identifies how many **bytes** are used to encode the payload.
+This takes up __2 bytes__.

-The size part of the Kettle header can hold a value up to 65536 (exclusive) bytes, which is a value around the maximum MTU for systems following the IPv4 and v6 protocols.
+The size part of the `Kettle Header` can hold a value up to 65536 (exclusive) bytes, which is a value around the maximum MTU for systems following the IPv4 and v6 protocols.
-Since the header has (always) an encoded size of 4 bytes, we allow the payload to have a maximum size of (65536-4) bytes per packet.
-The maximum payload size becomes 65532, or FF-FC, bytes.
+Since the `Kettle Header` always has an encoded size of 4 bytes, we allow the payload to have a __maximum size__ of (65536-4) bytes per packet.
+The maximum payload size becomes **65532**, or **FF-FC**, bytes.

-> The payload is allowed to have a size of 0 bytes!
-This means the next Kettle Packet will follow right after the current Kettle Header.
+> The Packet Size is allowed to be 0!
+This means there will **NOT** follow a `Kettle Payload` and the next `Kettle Packet` will follow right after the current `Kettle Header`.

-## Payload
+## Packet Payload

-The payload holds the actual data being transmitted to endpoints.
-The payload must be an UTF-8 representation of a valid JSON object.
+The Packet Payload holds the actual data being transmitted between `Kettle Endpoints`.
+The payload **MUST** be an __UTF-8 representation__ of a valid JSON object.

-The structure of the payload is indicated by the Packet Identifier.
-Each block owner must provide schema's for each payload structure it encodes into block addresses.
+The structure of the payload is indicated by the `Kettle Producer`.
+Each Allocated Block owner must provide JSON schema's for each payload structure it encodes into Allocated Methods.

-> Even though the packet examples in this document have a prettified representation, the newline characters should not be sent between endpoints!
+> The payload examples in this and following RFC's are prettified, the newline characters should **NOT** be sent between endpoints to save one space!

 ## PAYLOADS

+Payloads will be defined in other RFC documents.
+Everybody is free to open a Pull-Request to allocate Blocks for themselves.
+An RFC Document is desired when creating the PR, look at kettle-002.md for an example format.
+**ONLY WHEN** the PR is merged you'll officially own the requested blocks and nobody alse can claim them.

+For any questions please file an issue or come meet us at Discord (see top of this document)!

-Payloads will be defined in seperate documents.
-For the core payload structures, see kettle-002.md.
+> For the `Kettle Core Protocol` payload structures, see kettle-002.md.